 Want to bank naked?
 Shop naked?
 Dine naked?
 Buy baguettes at a brasserie naked?
 Lay out on a vibrant Mediterranean beach naked?

-Visit Cap d'Agde, the world's capital of nudism.
+This is the answer to your wishes.
+Visit Cap d'Agde, the world's capital of nudism on the Mediterranean coast.

 The town of Cap d’Agde is a normal town with the separate and independent resort of Naturist Cap d’Agde to the northeast part of town.

 The Naturist resort is itself a complete town, town with a three-mile beach, and offering all that you need such as its own doctors, banks, shopping and dining, just for the nudists.